hackclub/some-assembly-required/code/x86-intel/README.md

 ## Running programs

-The object files and executables have been pushed up to GitHub just for viewing purposes (like if you wanted to view them in a [hex editor](https://hexfiend.com/)).
-That being said, unless you're on the specific processor I compiled them on, the programs and object files won't work for you.

 We will use the [Hello World](/code/x86-intel/hello-world/hello-world.asm) program as our example for this, but you will see the same steps for the [Uppercaser](/code/x86-intel/uppercaser/uppercaser.asm) program.

 For my computer, an Intel mac, these are the instructions to compile and run the code.
 We have 3 steps to run our program: